 Dr. Frawley-O’Dea earned her doctorate in Clinical Psychology at the Gordon Derner Institute for Advanced Psychological Studies at Adelphi University and received a Certificate in Advanced Psychotherapy and Psychoanalysis also from Adelphi.
 She taught in Adelphi’s doctoral and post-doctoral programs and was co-director, faculty and supervisor at the Manhattan Institute for Psychoanalysis where she also served as Executive Director of their Trauma Treatment Program.
 She was faculty and supervisor at the National Institute for the Psychotherapies Supervisory Training Program and in their National Training Program for Psychoanalysis.
 In Charlotte, she served as faculty, supervisor and curriculum consultant for the North Carolina Institute for Clinical Pastoral Counseling.

-Dr. Frawley-O’Dea has been Executive Director of at Presby Psych since 2010 and has her practice at our South Park/Sharon Road location where she accepts Blue Cross/Blue Shield.
+Dr. Frawley-O’Dea has been Executive Director of Presby Psych since 2010 and has her practice at our South Park/Sharon Road location where she accepts Blue Cross/Blue Shield insurance.
 She takes a relational psychodynamic approach to her clinical work informed by trauma theory and contemporary neuroscience.
 Her website is www.mgfod.com.

-Ms. Church works clinically with adolescents, adults, couples, and families…Read More
+Ms. Boone works clinically with adolescents, adults, couples, and families. …Read More